Mugen-Houyou/faas-web-ui-1/online_judge_backend/docs/API.md

 ## POST `/execute_v3`

 Grades the given code against the problem specified by `problemId`.
-Test case data is read from `static/codeground-problems/{problemId}.json`.
+Test case data is loaded from an S3 bucket as configured in `.env`.

 Please refer to the `API.ko.md` for the specific JSON format.